How to Spot a Debt Relief Scam [2022 Update]

 Work With an Experienced Ohio Bankruptcy Lawyer

-No matter your bankruptcy questions, the experienced chapter 7 bankruptcy lawyer at Hausen Law, LLC –– James F. Hausen––has solid answers.
-He has handled over 2,000 cases and serves the Akron and Canton areas.
+No matter your bankruptcy questions, the experienced chapter 7 bankruptcy lawyers at Bates and Hausen, LLC ––John R. Bates and James F. Hausen––have solid answers.
+Together they have provided over 50 years of legal expertise to the Akron, Canton, Wooster, Dover, and New Philadelphia areas.
 Get in touch today with Northeast Ohio Bankruptcy Attorneys to set up a free consultation.
 Find out how chapter 7 bankruptcy could help you get out from under crushing debt and get back on track financially.

 When you’re looking to clear debt and start over you could encounter plenty of suspicious characters.
 Don’t fall for scammers’ claims––call on an experienced bankruptcy attorney instead!
 We’re always ready to help.